wp-plugins/tdo-mini-forms/Readme.txt

 * Can, optionally, automatically allow submissions to be published.
 * Throttle number of submissions by user and/or IP
 * Optionally Queue published posts
+* Numerous widgets for your theme, including a list of the top submitters
 * And many more...

 **With version 0.10.3, "Bad Data" errors and register_global issues should be a thing of the past!**